Working with Waterfall Project Plans

 To view a project plan in a Gantt chart:

-- In TDNext, navigate to Applications > Projects and select the Project from the left navigation.
+1. In Work Management, navigate to View Applications, select the appropriate Project application, and select the Project from the left navigation.

-- In the toolbar, click the Gantt button.
-The Gantt chart will appear to the right of the steps, you may need to scroll to see it all.
+4. In the toolbar, click the Gantt button.
+The Gantt chart will appear to the right of the steps; you may need to scroll right to see it all.

 Understanding the Color Scheme on the Gantt Chart